adamsilver/fdpb/checkout.md

 ## Revealing a billing address if different from delivery.

-Checkbox is okay because its for state as well as value.
+Checkbox is okay because its for UI state as well as value.

 Can talk about specifying delivery address first or payment address first.
 Either way an address is necessary.

-Could we put a checkbox USE THIS FOR BILLING ON DELIVERY ADDRESS - probably not its a distraction at the wrong time.

 Can always use a smart default, so default it to checked on the payment page.